 In 2011, the board adopted a policy that sets out broad guidelines for the independent consultant relationship.
 The policy limits the consultant's exposure to management and requires the committee to pre-approve any work plan undertaken with management, among other things.
 The committee's consultant has never undertaken any work for management.
-Hugessen Consulting has been the committee's consultant for the past two years.
-The table below shows the fees paid to them.
+Hugessen Consulting has been the committee's consultant for the past three years.
+The table below shows the fees paid to them for the last two years.

-2012 2011
+2013 2012

-Executive compensation fees \$99,910 \$65,527
+Executive compensation fees \$210,043 \$99,910

 All other fees \$0 \$0

-Total \$99,910 \$65,527
+Total \$210,043 \$99,910